Free Things to Do

 Surround yourself with lush, natural scenery at the Overland Park Arboretum & Botanical Gardens.
 This 300-acre ecological sanctuary is the perfect escape to get away from the city into nature.
 Stroll through 13 scenic gardens including the gorgeous Monet Garden and the scent-infused Herb Garden.
 And then make sure you bring the kids to the train garden where you'll find miniature trains running through the gardens, a life-size caboose, and the miniature town of old Overland Park.
 The Arboretum is free on the first Tuesday of every month.

 Park isn't in our city's name for nothing.
 There's a park for everyone in our city with green space to stretch your legs (and the young legs).
 Thompson Park is a great addition and is located in Downtown Overland Park.
 Kids can play at the playground, splash pad, and musical installations.
-Another park is check out is Strang Park, behind the Johnson Country Public Library on 87th.
+Another park to check out is Strang Park, behind the Johnson Country Public Library on 87th.
 Strang Park is the first park to have an all-accessible play area.
-There is also in-ground trampolines and pickleball courts.
+There are also in-ground trampolines and pickleball courts.
 On a hot day, check out Roe Park -- there are plenty of splash pads for the little runs to cool off in!

 Indian Creek Hiking & Biking Trails are like the connecting arteries to the various green spaces around town and in the metro.
 The 10-mile portion of trails in Overland Park are paved and wind through woods, open green space and are relatively flat for an easy way to get your steps in for the day.

 Named “Best Farmers’ Market in Kansas” by Cooking Light Magazine, this Downtown Overland Park staple features farm-fresh produce and locally-made products from more than 80 vendors.
-The Overland Park Farmers' Market is open seasonally on Saturdays and Wednesdays until 1 p.m..
+The Overland Park Farmers' Market is open seasonally on Saturdays and Wednesdays until 1 p.m.
 It offers visitors the opportunity to immerse themselves in the authentic community energy that makes this district a hotspot among locals.

 Travel back in time at Deanna Rose Children’s Farmstead and experience life on a turn-of-the-century Kansas farm.
 Deanna Rose Children’s Farmstead is now home to nearly 250 animals (including livestock and birds of prey), vegetable and flower gardens and a fishing pond!
 Visit Helen’s Country Schoolhouse, a one-room country schoolhouse carefully designed and built to replicate its 1900 predecessor, complete with antiques and a pot-bellied stove.
 Continue the adventure at John’s Blacksmith Shop, Mining Camp, Ray’s Barber Shop and a historically accurate replica of a small Kanza Indian earthen lodge next to an 18-foot-tall tipi.
 Admission is free for all guests after 2 pm, Monday through Thursday, except on holidays.